xrick/d2l-en-tensorflow/chapter_preface/index.md

 to bring would-be practitioners up to speed.

-We started this book project in July 2017 when we needed to explain MXNet's (then new) Gluon interface to our users.
+We started this book project in Jan 2020 when we needed to explain TensorFlow's interface to our users.
 At the time, there were no resources that simultaneously (i) were up to date; (ii) covered the full breadth of modern machine learning with substantial technical depth;